 This blog is part one of a series on thermal mass flow meters to measure gas mass in diverse applications.
-In this blog, we answer the question, what six industrial facilities use thermal mass flow meters?
+This blog addresses six industrial facilities that use thermal mass flow meters.

 Facility Types Using Thermal Mass Flow Meters

 Facilities that move large volumes of air and other gases in a manufacturing process use thermal mass flow meters.
 Any production process that uses furnaces to raise the temperature of a product, cure a product, or dry a product will need air or gas movement in the process.

 Thermal mass flow meters are used in various industrial plants and facilities:

 - Producers of steel, brick, wood, glass, fiberglass and others use many different gases.
 The steel industry uses several different gas types (argon, oxygen, nitrogen, natural gas); the other listed industries primarily use natural gas.

 - Manufactures of food and beverages, beer, wine, snacks, dairy, packaged foods, pre-prepared foods, and others use large amounts of air to move products, run machines and furnaces to raise temperatures to cure foods, dry foods, and cook.